ConPaaS-team/conpaas/docs/installation.rst

 .. warning::
-  It is always a good idea to check the integrity of a downloaded image before continuing with the next steps, as a corrupted image can lead to unexpected behaviour.
+  It is always a good idea to check the integrity of a downloaded image before continuing with the next steps, as a corrupted image can lead to unexpected behavior.
 You can do this by comparing its MD5 hash with the ones shown above.
 To obtain the MD5 hash, you can use the ``md5sum`` command.